The Omaha Storm Chasers

 For 29 years, since George Brett became a folk hero in the 1985 World Series, the Royals had been one of the saddest teams in baseball—perennial basement dwellers and sufferers of multiple 100-loss seasons.
 Had “Wait ‘til next year!” finally arrived?

 Midlanders and their playoff-starved brethren along the I-29 corridor between Omaha and Kansas City held their breath as the Royals made it to the end of September with an American League Wild Card berth in hand.
 Overnight, the Royals went from punch line to headline.
-They also went
+They also went on a tear.

 With clutch hitting, aggressive base stealing, a shut-em-down bullpen and acrobatic defensive plays, the Royals sliced through the cream of the American League with the precision of a sushi chef, setting an MLB record by winning eight playoff games in a row.
 When they completed a sweep of the Baltimore Orioles and punched their ticket to the World Series against the San Francisco Giants, Kauffman Stadium erupted into a pandemonium only pent-up, pure joy can create.
 Heck, even nice-guy actor Paul Rudd, a native of Overland Park, Kan., went on camera and invited all Royals fans to his mom’s house for a kegger.